emberjs/ember-rails/README.md

     views/

 Additionally, it will add the following lines to `app/assets/javascripts/application.js`.
-By default, use the Rails Application's name and creates an `rails_app_name.js.coffee` file to setup application namespace and initial requires.
+By default, it uses the Rails Application's name and creates an `rails_app_name.js.coffee` file to setup application namespace and initial requires.

     //= require ember